 Extracting Tables to CSV

-Docling identifies all tables in a PDF and can export each one to a pandas DataFrame, then to CSV:
+Docling finds all the tables in a PDF and can export each one to a pandas DataFrame, and then to CSV:

 os.makedirs("docling/tables", exist_ok=True)